ashleigh090990/react-node-survey-maker/README.md

 You'd need to set up your own Google+ API authentication keys (referred to in the application as ```googleClientID``` and ```googleClientSecret```) and set up a MongoDB database (the URI of which is referred to in the application as ```mongoURI```), (what var names to use) and place these in a separate keys.js folder.
 There's a 'dev-example.js' in the config folder that you can rename to 'keys.js' and amend the values for the appropriate keys.

-Run the express server locally:
+Run the express server and client server together locally:

 ```npm run dev```